 The search is against the property only and does not cover the surrounding area.
 A word of warning - the search will not show any Planning Permissions or matters affecting land or buildings outside the boundaries of the property.
 It is important that you let us know at the start of the transaction whether you require information on any particular point or whether you wish us to ask any particular questions of the local authority.
 We would not normally advise a buyer to exchange contracts without a satisfactory local authority search.

 It is becoming increasingly common to obtain a drainage search from the water authority and many lenders now require this.
 The cost depends on the authority, e.g. Thames Water charges £37.50.

 Other searches may be necessary depending on the location of the property, e.g. Commons Registration Search in rural areas.
 In certain geographical areas a coal mining search may be necessary.

 In leasehold purchases there is usually a requirement to pay a fee to the landlord/managing agent to register the change of ownership of the buyer and details of any new mortgage with them.
-The fee payable can vary considerably as it depends on the particular lease (or charging policy of the landlord) and can be between £10 and £50 per notice.
+The fee payable can vary considerably as it depends on the particular lease (or charging policy of the landlord).

 There may be other minor disbursements depending on the particular transaction.

 Bank/Telegraphic Transfer Fee (inc VAT) – approximately £35-£40.